kubernetes/kubernetes/docs/reporting-security-issues.md

 # Security

-If you believe you have discovered a vulnerability or a have a security incident to report, please follow the steps below.
+If you believe you have discovered a vulnerability or have a security incident to report, please follow the steps below.
 This applies to Kubernetes releases v1.0 or later.

 To watch for security and major API announcements, please join our [kubernetes-announce](https://groups.google.com/forum/#!forum/kubernetes-announce) group.